The humble spreadsheet is making a comeback.

 Connect a database to run and visualize KPI queries for acquisition, activation, retention and revenue.

-Connect Salesforce to view current and closed pipeline status.
+Connect Salesforce to view current and closed pipeline status – check out a sample one we built here.

 Connect Google Analytics to view data in a spreadsheet.